Ready to say goodbye to debt for good? Learn More

 Can You Get Rid of Federal Student Loans by Filing Chapter 7 Bankruptcy?

-Yes, you can get rid of most federal student loans by filing bankruptcy if you meet the eligibility criteria.
+Yes, you can get rid of most federal student loans by filing bankruptcy, but you have to meet strict eligibility criteria.

 Bankruptcy and Private Student Loans: What You Need To Know